-A will or a revocable living trust, a “pour-over” will, a durable power of attorney and other estate-related documents should be prepared by a qualified estate attorney in the employee’s legal state of residence.
+A will or a revocable living trust, a “pour-over” will, a durable financial power of attorney and other estate-related documents should be prepared only by a qualified estate attorney in the employee’s legal state of residence.

-An estate plan will also include a “Letter of Instruction”.
+- Letter of Instruction.
 A “Letter of Instruction” is an informal document in which an individual gives specific instructions that cannot be altered.
 It is usually left with the person’s executor or immediate relative.
 Typical items that may be included with a “Letter of Instruction” are:

 Where key documents (including a will) are located.

 Funeral and burial directions.

-- Personal matters that are not chosen to be included in a will or trust but maybe useful to an executor.
+Personal matters that are not chosen to be included in a will or trust but maybe useful to an executor.

 The information presented is not intended to be a substitute for specific individual legal or tax advice as individual situations will vary.
 Because individual legal or tax situations vary, it is suggested that individuals discuss any legal or tax issues with a qualified legal or tax advisor.